 - 6. Now that you have adjusted for depth, tighten the forward lock lever (over the tool arms).
 This lever must be tight to minimize vibration.
 For safety, it is advised at this time that you turn the motor off.
 Place the chip deflector/silencer around the rotor and over the cutting tips.
 Grooves in the chip deflector/silencer will fit snugly over the cutting tip screw heads when installed correctly.
 This silencer is very important, and it should be used on every rotor.
 There are currently three types of chip deflector/silencers.
-The first, the 50-703 standard version, is used in most applications.
+The first, the 50-703 standard version, is used in most smaller vented rotor applications.
 The second, the 50-754, has double thick silencer blocks and a lock clip to increase pressure on the rotor.
 The 50-754 chip deflector/silencer works well on the thin solid rear rotors.
-The last type of silencer, the 50-744, has thick blocks, a stiffer spring, thicker wire, and wider arc to accommodate larger rotors as found on 1/2 ton trucks and up. - 7.
-Once cut depth is set, tool arms are locked down, and silencer is secure, you may turn the motor back on.
+The third, the 50-744, has thicker wire and a stronger spring for larger vented rotors on larger cars and trucks. - 7.
+Once cut depth is set, tool arms are locked down, silencer is secure, and draw bar tightness is double checked, you may turn the motor back on.
 Press the feed engagement knob to engage the automatic feed.
 Provided that you previously set the shut-off cam correctly, the lathe will shut off when the cut is complete.
 The cut will take two to four minutes depending on the size of the rotor.